pauwma/GlyphMuseumWeb/src/pages/privacy.md

 ## 10. Children's Privacy

 The App is designed for users aged 13 and older.
 We do not knowingly collect personal information from children under 13.
 If we discover we have collected information from a child under 13, we will delete it immediately.
-Parents who believe their child has provided information to us should contact us at: contact+glyphmuseum@proton.me
+Parents who believe their child has provided information to us should contact us at: contact+glyphmuseum@pauwma.com

 ## 11. International Data Transfers